An essential part of the creative process.

 Pencil is a very versatile artistic medium.
 From quick caricatures in a sketchbook to polished landscape drawings, pencil has the potential to bring all kinds of creative ideas to life.

 Don’t stop there.
-Once you’ve finished a pencil sketch, you can scan or digitize it.
-Turn your drawing into a polished logo design in Adobe Illustrator, or open your pencil sketch in Adobe Fresco and add onto it with custom brushes.
-With the pencil, pen, and watercolor brushes available, you can elevate your drawing from doodle to masterpiece — moving your sketch into the digital space allows you to edit and transform it in interesting ways.
+Once you’ve finished a pencil sketch, you can scan or digitise it.
+Turn your drawing into a polished logo design in Adobe Illustrator or open your pencil sketch in Adobe Fresco and add onto it with customised brushes.
+With the pencil, pen and watercolour brushes available, you can elevate your drawing from doodle to masterpiece — moving your sketch into the digital space allows you to edit and transform it in interesting ways.